Tewdrig: Other sources

 Tewdrig is not mentioned by Nennius in the Historia Brittonum (c.
 850).
 Lloyd's History of Wales (1911) mentions the Book of Llandaff's account of Tewdrig's combat at the crossing of the Wye, and notes that Merthyr Tewdrig is now called Mathern, but adds nothing further.
 Nedelec's History of the Early Cambro-British Christians (1879) retells the story from the Book of Llandaff, adding a number of unattributed details which are colourful but inconsequential.
 Turner's History of the Anglo-Saxons (1799) repeats the accounts of the Book of Llandaff and Bishop Godwin (citing Ussher as the source), but then adds that the Saxons in question were those of Wessex, led by Ceolwulf.
 No authority is provided for this claim.

 The Iolo Manuscripts

 The Iolo Manuscripts are a collection of manuscripts presented in the early nineteenth century by Edward Williams, who is better known as Iolo Morganwg.
 Containing elaborate genealogies that connect virtually everyone of note with everyone else of note (and with many connections to "Arthur"), they were at first accepted as genuine, but have since been shown to be an assortment of manuscripts, transcriptions, and fantasies, many invented by Iolo himself.
+[The proof of these forgeries is obscure, and questionable.]
 There are many references to Tewdrig and his genealogy.
 A list of works tainted by their reliance on the material presented by Iolo (sometimes without attribution) would be quite long.